Lyuxuan-218/Technology-Information-System-Assignment/assignment-2-industrial-talk-poster/README.md

 # 🎨 Industrial Talk Poster

-This is our poster for the industrial talk we attended!
+This is our poster for the first industrial talk we attended!

 The talk gave us:
 - 💡 Insights into the working world and career paths